This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Smart Pet Love Snuggle Puppy Behavioral Aid Dog Toy

 Training your Poodle to become a volunteer dog usually starts from when they are a puppy.
 It’s not uncommon for Poodles to experience anxiety when surrounded by a lot of people, which is one of the challenges during training.
-With the Therapy Dog In Training Harness, your pup will have a tool to ease their own anxieties.
+With the Smart Pet Love Snuggle Toy, your pup will have a tool to ease their own anxieties.
 The comfort toy also includes a real feeling heartbeat that helps a pup overcome loneliness.
 It is ideal for all puppies whether they are training to become a volunteer dog or not.

 - Real feeling heartbeat